CamilaGrandini/class-7-exercise-part-1/README.md

 The subject matter for the questions is up to you, so feel free to have fun with them.
 Oh, and please don't use the example questions above!

 ### Trivia Questions
+3. What was the name of the first computer programmer?
+Answer: Ada Lovelace.

 ## Part 2